 |Vintage Pulp||Dec 23 2016|

 This Japanese poster for 20,000 Leagues Under the Sea is damaged but still amazing.
 It was made for the 1954 movie's premiere in Japan today in 1955.
 Jules Verne's classic novel about Captain Nemo and his futuristic submarine has been mined often.
-There have been other films, a mini-series for television, a cartoon, and we understand a new cinematic version is in the works for 2017.
+There have been other films, a mini-series for television, a cartoon, and we understand a new cinematic version is in development.
 We have low expectations for that.
 In today's Hollywood environment, with its thirst for bland global blockbusters, its aversion to storytelling depth, and its addiction to mindless and often pointless computer graphics, Verne's great story could finally be ruined.
 But we shall see.
 We're pretty sure the promo poster won't be as good either.

 |Vintage Pulp||Jul 14 2010|